tensorflow/tensorflow/g3doc/Rationale.md

-Maps, sets, and relations with affine constraints are the core structures underlying a polyhedral representation of high-dimensional loop nests and multi-dimensional arrays.
+Maps, sets, and relations with affine constraints are the core structures underlying a polyhedral representation of high-dimensional loop nests and multidimensional arrays.
 These structures are represented as textual expressions in a form close to their mathematical form.
 These structures are used to capture loop nests, tensor data structures, and how they are reordered and mapped for a target architecture.
 All structured or "conforming" loops are